adeshsinghbits/peargame/README.md

-# MultiPlayer RPS Game - Team Game App
+# MultiPlayer RPS Game - peargame

 Team Game App is a single-page desktop application that enables real-time multiplayer rock–paper–scissors (RPS) gameplay.
 Built using Pear technologies, it leverages peer-to-peer networking to allow players to generate or join game sessions securely, manage their profiles, and track game statistics.